mohd-ahsan-mirza/random-file-generator/README.md

 Generates a random.txt file of size 20kb in your current directory. ```gen-file``` is an alias in bash_profile in this example

 # Limitations
-* Currently on supports files sizes in kb and mb
+* Currently only supports files sizes in kb and mb